How Side-Chain Filters work in compressors: BECOS FX CompIQ Mini Pro MK2 – Frequency Response Analysis

 Side-chain filter action is often misunderstood in audio compression, mainly because it can resemble dual or multi-band processing.
 Our CompIQ Mini, along with the Stella and Twain models, add layers of complexity with variable filters that can cut or boost frequencies in the side-chain or keep the control signal unchanged.

-• Side-Chain Signal: The compressor usually has an internal path, the “side-chain”, which receives a copy of the input signal and drives the compressor’s response.
+• Side-Chain Signal: The compressor has an internal path, the “side-chain”, which receives a copy of the input signal and drives the compressor’s response.
 In this path, the signal isn’t heard in the output but guides how the compressor acts.
 If no frequency changes are applied to this signal, the side-chain may be considered “Normal”.

 • Filtering for Frequency Response: By filtering (cutting or boosting) certain frequencies in this side-chain signal, you can shape the compressor’s sensitivity to parts of the audio spectrum: